City-Bureau/field-guide/site/content/frequently-asked-questions/_index.md

 >
 > See the “Before You Begin” section of this Field Guide for more tips, tricks and resources on preparing for your assignment.

-## How Does the Documenters.org pay scale work?
+## How does the Documenters.org pay scale work?

 > Our three most common assignments: 1) meeting notes + audio recording 2) live-tweeting + photos 3) special assignments.
 >